nikbearbrown/ENGR-0201-Organizing-Academic-Success-AI-for-Personalized-Learning/Midjourney/midjourney-v7-oz-tutorial.md

-# Creating a Modern Oz Manga: Ultimate Midjourney V7 Tutorial
+# Creating a Modern Oz Manga and Film Storyboard: Ultimate Midjourney V7 Tutorial

 This comprehensive tutorial will guide you through using Midjourney V7's powerful new features to create a manga-style storyboard for an animated film featuring a 27-year-old Dorothy returning to Oz.
 We'll leverage V7's Draft Mode, character creation, voice commands, and personalization features to rapidly iterate and build a cohesive visual narrative.